 - The size of the proposed allotments is consistent with the character of the allotments in the locality.
-Therefore, the proposed allotment sizes are not objectionable with the surrounding environment. - The proposal is not considered to create any reverse sensitivity effects. - The proposal has been assessed as a Restricted Discretionary Activity and is therefore considered to be anticipated by the plan. - No additional titles or access points will be created as part of this proposal.
+Therefore, the proposed allotment sizes are not objectionable with the surrounding environment. - The proposal is not considered to create any reverse sensitivity effects. - The proposal has been assessed as a Restricted Discretionary Activity and is therefore considered to be anticipated by the plan. - There will be no change in built development, given the existing use of the sites will remain as well as no additional access points being required.
 What is physically in existence, as seen by the public, will remain unchanged. - The development is not considered to be contrary to the objectives and policies under the Operative District Plan or Proposed District Plan. - All other persons are sufficiently separated from the proposed development and works, such that there will be no effects on these people. - 9.2.5.
 Therefore, no persons will be affected to a minor or more than minor degree. - 9.2.6.
 Overall, the adverse effects on any persons are considered to be less than minor.
 Therefore Step 3 does not apply and Step 4 must be considered.